 back to top

-"The main purposes of this compilation are to inform those doing systematic research of the availability of stored data in the form of specimens and associated information."
-It is arranged by country, with general information on each country (population, size, biogeographical region) as well as detailed information on each major insect collection in the country.
-An updated version is available at Bernice Pauahi Bishop Museum Web site.
+This guide lists entomological collections by country, with brief information on each country (population, size, biogeographical region) as well as detailed information on each major insect collection in the country.
+An updated version is available at Bernice Pauahi Bishop Museum Web site at http://hbs.bishopmuseum.org/codens/.
 All collections that have a Web site are linked.

 back to top